renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/runner.md

   offline, this suggests the runner registered successfully but is now unable to contact the server via a `POST /api/v4/jobs/request` request.
 - Run `kdk tail runner` to look for errors.
-- Check that the runner can access the hostname specified in `gitlab-runner-config.toml`.
+- Check that the runner can access the hostname specified in `khulnasoft-runner-config.toml`.
 - Select `Edit` on the desired runner and make sure the `Run untagged jobs` is unchecked.
 Runners that have been registered with a tag may ignore jobs that have no tags.
-- Run `tail -f gitlab/log/api_json.log | grep jobs` to see if the runner is attempting to request CI jobs.
+- Run `tail -f khulnasoft/log/api_json.log | grep jobs` to see if the runner is attempting to request CI jobs.

 #### Docker Daemon Connection Failure